carpescientiam/CAES-optimization/README.rst

     pip install -e "C:\path\to\cloned\repository"

 A message should confirm the successful installation.

-- Install required packages
+Please install all required packages if you are missing some.

-Run the application
+2. Run the application
 -------------------

 Run the command line application as described below.